carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 Vectorization of function calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Loop Vectorize can vectorize intrinsic math functions.
+The Loop Vectorizer can vectorize intrinsic math functions.
 See the table below for a list of these functions.

 +-----+-----+---------+